 Audits carry no credit.
-Students may audit graduate courses on a space-available basis and program director approval.
+Students may audit traditional courses on a space-available basis.

 Correspondence and Extension

 SNU does not offer correspondence work and accepts neither correspondence nor extension credit at the graduate level.

 Independent and Directed Study

 A maximum of six credit hours of independent or directed study can be used toward a degree unless the program allows fewer.